© All Rights Reserved LynMoo

-Renting a car with or with out a driver is becoming more and more popular among travellers in Laos.
+Renting a car with or without a driver is becoming more and more popular among travellers in Laos.
 The roads in the country can't be compared to western countries, but at least most of the national roads are paved, but in bad shape, especially in the mountains.
 Compared to most Asian countries Laos traffic is much more manageable and easier to navigate.
 Make sure to return to town before dusk, as driving in the dark is not recommended.

 Travelling in Laos means getting up early.
 From Vientiane to Luang Prabang the bus ride can take up to 11 hours if you are on the government bus because of the frequent stops so most buses leave starting at 6:00am with 10:00am seeing one of the last buses out.
 Booking a mini-van on this route provides a quicker and likely a slightly more comfortable alternative.
 At this point most of the major roads are paved.
 The only one that may still present problems is the road from Luang Nham Tha to Huay Xai, the border town of Thailand, but that is currently being cemented now.
 In worst case scenarios you have to get out and help push the bus out of the mud.

 The speedboats are safe, even though the helmet they provide can be a little disconcerting.
 The spaces are cramped though, meaning you sit knees to chin for the entire duration.

 Russians, Korean, Japanese, Swiss and ASEAN nationals (including those from Indonesia, Malaysia, Singapore and the Philippines) can enter Laos "visa free".
 All other visitors require a visa to enter Laos.
 Tourist visa permitting a stay of 30 days can be obtained in advance at Lao Embassies and Consulates.
 Visa fee varies depending on nationality.

 If you are staying for 15 days or less, visa-on-arrival is available at most border checkpoints.
 It is very easy and hassle-free.
 Two passport-size photos (4 x 6 cm) are required and the fee is US$35 (for most countries) + US$1added as an administration fee.
 They usually give you change in USD unless otherwise specified.
 Visa-on-Arrival is available at the following border checkpoints: